ulicious/hermes/README.md

 Most of the data used are available in this repository, but can be found here as well: DOI: 10.5281/zenodo.15350282

+Configuration templates and provided input data are stored in the repository `data` folder.
+Before processing data, run `_0_setup_project_folder.py PROJECT_FOLDER` to create the working folder structure and copy these files into `PROJECT_FOLDER/config/` and `PROJECT_FOLDER/raw_data/`.
+The setup script writes the given project folder path into the copied `_1_algorithm_configuration.yaml`.
+If the setup script is run again, copied files are overwritten.

 This data is the necessary input for the full model and the demo version.
 For the demo version, please indicate that in the general configuration at: use_minimal_example.
 This will only consider Europe.

 Runtime of the data processing and calculation of the case study is around 1 hour on a normal desktop computer, but heavily depends on the system's hardware.